UniversalTape/universaltape.org/spec.md

 <h2 id="keys">Keys</h2>

 Below are the **keys** that **Universal Tape** recognizes.
 It should be said that a tape will most likely **not** contain all of these keys.
-Also, a tape will contain proprietary data that is not part of the **Universal Tape** spec, and will be ignored by any applications parsing the data.
+Also, a tape might contain proprietary data that is not part of the **Universal Tape** spec.
 If there is a certain key that you would like to see added to the spec, please fill out an [issue](https://github.com/UniversalTape/universaltape.org/issues) on our Github page.

 #### Borrower Keys